Our Clients:

 Owen Hull and Gavin Gallaher had four hits each, helping lift North Carolina reach the title round with a 12-7 win over West Virginia in the Men’s College World Series on Wednesday in Omaha, Neb.

-The No. 5 Tar Heels will take on either Oklahoma or Georgia in the best-of-three championship series beginning Saturday.
+The No. 5 Tar Heels will take on Oklahoma in the best-of-three championship series beginning Saturday.
+The Sooners eliminated No. 3 Georgia 11-4 in the late game on Wednesday.

 North Carolina (53-12-1) is in the championship series for the third time in program history.
 The Tar Heels fell to Oregon State in the 2006 and 2007 championship series.